Steinbach, Manitoba: Education

 Steinbach Regional Secondary School with its new structure completed in 2013.

 Steinbach is part of the Hanover School Division, which is one of the 37 school divisions in Manitoba.
 This is also the largest school division outside of the city of Winnipeg.
 The school system in Manitoba is dictated by the province through the Manitoba Public Schools Act.
 Public schools follow a provincially mandated curriculum in either French or English.

-The schools in Steinbach consist of four Early Years Elementary Schools: Elmdale, Parkhill, Southwood and Parkhill which provide education from kindergarten through Grade 4.
-Grades 5 through 8 are currently provided by two newly formed Middle Schools: Stonybrook Middle School (formerly Steinbach Junior High School) and Clearspring Middle School (established 2012).
-Steinbach Regional Secondary School is a large public high school providing Grades 9 through 12 education for Steinbach and the surrounding region; it is the second largest school in Manitoba.
+The schools in Steinbach consist of four Early Years Elementary Schools: Elmdale, Parkhill, Southwood, and Woodlawn which provide education from kindergarten through Grade 4.
+Grades 5 through 8 are currently provided by two Middle Schools: Stonybrook Middle School (formerly Steinbach Junior High School) and Clearspring Middle School (established 2012).
+Steinbach Regional Secondary School is a large public high school providing Grades 9 through 12 education for Steinbach and the surrounding region; it is the largest high school in Manitoba.
 Steinbach Christian School, a private school, offers all grades (Kindergarten – Grade 12).

 Steinbach is home to the evangelical Anabaptist college Steinbach Bible College, which shares a campus with Steinbach Christian School.
 It also has a post-secondary learning campus called Eastman Education Centre, which offers courses from Red River College, University of Winnipeg, Assiniboine Community College and Providence University College.

 Arts and culture

 Cuisine

 Regional cuisine unique to Steinbach includes various Mennonite dishes such as vereniki, farmer sausage, sunflower seeds, yerba mate and roll kuchen.
 Mennonite homes frequently serve a light lunch on Sundays called faspa consisting of deli meats, cheese curds, pickles, buns, and dessert such as plautz.
-These items can be found at restaurants that specialize in Mennonite food, such as MJ's Kafe and the Livery Barn Restaurant (at the Mennonite Heritage Village), as well as in local homes, community and church events, and on the menu of many other local restaurants.
+These items can be found at restaurants that specialize in Mennonite food and as well as in homes and community and church events.

-In 2021, the Public Brewhouse and Gallery opened on Main Street in Steinbach, the first brewery to open in the former dry community, and the first privately run art gallery in the southeast.
+In 2021, a brewhouse and gallery opened on Main Street in Steinbach, the first brewery to open in the former dry community, and the first privately run art gallery in the southeast.